ChibiOS/ChibiOS/readme.txt

 *** 2.5.1 ***
 - FIX: Fixed Data available event not generated in serial_usb driver (bug 3567992).
+- NEW: Modified the CAN drivers to use the new event flags mechanism, the previous flags handling has been removed.
 - NEW: Modified serial and serial_usb drivers to use the new event flags mechanism, the previous flags handling in BaseAsynchronousChannel has been removed.